 - 1. The EP (appendix 2) describes for each study unit: - a. the test form of the (partial)test; - b. the form of test-taking of the (partial)test: written, oral or other; - c. the test moment. - 2.
 In cases of force majeure, the degree programme manager may decide, after consulting the Exam Board, to deviate from the established test format during the academic year. - 3.
-If the test schedule is amended (see article 1.23), a period of at least 10 working days applies between the announcement date of the amendment and the new test date.
+If the test schedule is amended (see article 1.2 paragraph 3), a period of at least 10 working days applies between the announcement date of the amendment and the new test date.
 Moreover, the new test date should not be scheduled before the original test date. - 4.
 In a cumulative test, the test consists of several items taken at several successive times. - 5.
 In the case of 'programmatic testing', the decision on completion of a study unit is made on the basis of evidence.
 This is learning information obtained from learning activities, including the feedback you received on them. - 6.
 A written test lasts a maximum of two clock hours per test time, excluding any test time extension.
-The degree programme states the test duration in the module description of the study unit.
+The degree programme states the test duration in the course syllabus of the study unit.
 Deviation from this maximum test duration can only be made in consultation with the faculty director and must be substantively justified. - 7.
-Oral tests and examinations are not public, unless otherwise stipulated in the module description of the relevant study unit.
+Oral tests and examinations are not public, unless otherwise stipulated in the course syllabus of the relevant study unit.
 In special cases, the Exam Board may decide to deviate from this. - 8.
 Tests from the same degree programme and study year, which take place on the same day, are not scheduled right after each other.
 The planning of the schedule should take sufficient rest for students, as well as individual test extension deadlines, into account.
 Tests (of the same degree programme) that take place on the same day but at different locations are scheduled with at least two clock hours in between, so that you have sufficient travel time.

 The student counsellor can advise you on, for example, test time extension or a different form of test if, due to a disability or chronic illness, you experience problems with, for example, the regular test time or test form.
 You can read more about that heres/less-time-example, the regular test time or test form.
-You can read more about that heres/less-time-example, the regular
+You can read more about that heres/less-time-example, the regular test time or test form.
+You can read more about that heres/less-time-example, the regular test time or test form.
+You can read more about that heres/less-time-example, the regular test time or test form.
+You can read more about that heres/less-time-example, the regular test time or test form.
+You can read more about that heres/less-time-example, the regular test time or test form.
+You can read more about that heres/less-time-example, the read more about that heres/less-time-example, the read more about that heres/less-time-example, the read more about the same test of the same test of the read more about the same test of the